The bedroom is for sleep, sex, and changing your clothes only.

 I sit in a chair and read for an hour with my dog in my lap, while listening to a

 recording of crickets and flowing water.
-After that, I go straight to bed,
+After that, I use my massage chair,

 I should then visualize a peaceful scene, except that I always seem to forget that step.